ISO 26262-Compliant Safety Analysis Methods

 Common Safety Analysis Methods

-Several methods have been used in engineering applications.
-For example, FMEA (Failure Mode and Effects Analysis) and FTA (Fault Tree Analysis) are two standard methods for analyzing faults and failures of items and elements under the ISO 26262 structure.
-FMEDA is typically implemented when the system is being designed to meet relative ASIL requirements.
-ETA or RBD (Reliability Block Diagrams) can also be used to perform safety-related analyses.
+There are various safety analysis methods used in engineering applications.
+For example, FMEA and FTA are two common methods for analyzing faults and failures of items and components within the ISO 26262 framework.
+If the developed system has specific Automotive Safety Integrity Level (ASIL) requirements, Failure Modes, Effects and Diagnostic Coverage Analysis (FMEDA) is typically implemented.
+Additionally, ETA and RBD can also be applied to conduct safety-related analyses.

 Figure 1.
 FMEA Handbook